EricssonResearch/scream/README.md

 - NetQueue : Simple delay and bandwidth limitation

-For more information on how to use the experimental code, please see [https://github.com/EricssonResearch/scream/blob/master/SCReAM-description.pdf](https://github.com/EricssonResearch/scream/blob/master/SCReAM-description.pdf?raw=true)
+For more information on how to use the code in multimedia clients or in experimental platforms, please see [https://github.com/EricssonResearch/scream/blob/master/SCReAM-description.pdf](https://github.com/EricssonResearch/scream/blob/master/SCReAM-description.pdf?raw=true)

 ## References